-One in four people will suffer from, or be touched by, a mental health issue at some point in their lives.
+One in five people will suffer from, or be touched by, a mental health issue at some point in their lives.

 The Depressed Cake Shop™ is a unique (and delicious) platform designed to raise awareness of these challenges.

 With the help of our co-conspirators, we facilitate pop-ups worldwide that sell highly customized baked goods as a way to get people talking about mental illness.

 We provide a safe place for conversation and a unique toolkit that will enable interested bakers and organizers to raise funds for mental health charities through locally organized pop-ups.

 My name is Val and I have been running this website for the past few years.
 If you read below you will see that the Depressed Cake Shop was the brainchild of Emma Thomas.
 My involvement came when I decided to pop up a shop in Los Angeles to raise money for NAMI.
 I am a movie marketer in my "real life," but I had gotten a very close look at the challenges faced by people suffering with severe mental health difficulties when my father had a psychotic nervous breakdown after my mother's death.
 My sisters and I got a crash course in the journey a patient and their family go through, and I wanted to do something to help other families who may be having the same experience.

 I was hooked after that first shop.
 I loved everything about it, meeting the bakers, seeing the beautiful work they donated from their hearts, the way the simple act of creating something for the shop broke something loose in them.
 The most moving experiences were meeting people like Angela who had been following the Facebook page and arrived at one of our shops a few years after that first pop up with boxes and boxes of the most beautiful cookies.
 She had suffered the loss of a loved one to suicide and this project did a small part to help her with the healing process.